lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

    not prompt the user for additional information about the animal.
 4. Remove an animal from an exhibit.
 Ask the user for the exhibit name and the animal name.
 Find the animal in the exhibit's animal linked list and remove it.
+You may assume that the given animal and exhiibit exist.
 5. Remove an exhibit.
-This action should only be allowed if all of the animals have already been removed from the exhibit.
+You may assume that all animals have been removed from the exhibit if this choice is made.
 6. Exit the program.

 After the user makes a choice, the program should print the current state of the zoo (i.e., all of the exhibits and the animals they contain), and prompt the user to make another choice.

+After the user chooses to exit, you should call `delete_all` to delete the whole list of exhibits and animals and free all heap memory.

 ### Hints